MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/programming-social-services.md

 ---
 title: Programming Social Services
 author: KevinAsgari
-description: Provides a code example of how to use the Xbox Live Social Manager API. ms.assetid: 101d059a-e03f-472c-8300-800aa5730ee2 ms.author: kevinasg ms.date: 04/04/2017
+description: Code example showing how to use the Social Manager API to retrieve a user's social relationships and their public properties. ms.assetid: 101d059a-e03f-472c-8300-800aa5730ee2 ms.author: kevinasg ms.date: 04/04/2017